rems-project/cn-tutorial/src/tutorial.md

 Consider the state in /var/folders/_v/ndl32wpj4bb3y9dg11rvc8ph0000gn/T/state_403624.html
 ```

-CN reports that for the read `*p` to be safe, ownership of a resource is missing: a resource `Owned<signed int>(p)` (where `signed int` and `int` are the same C-type --- CN just makes the sign explicit).
+For the read `*p` to be safe, ownership of a resource is missing: a resource `Owned<signed int>(p)`.

 ### The Owned resource type

-The resource `Owned<T>(p)`, for a C-type `T` and pointer `p`, asserts ownership of a memory cell at location `p` of the size of C-type `T`.
-It is is CN's equivalent of a points-to assertion in separation logic (indexed by C-types).
+Given a C-type `T` and pointer `p`, the resource `Owned<T>(p)` asserts ownership of a memory cell at location `p` of the size of C-type `T`.
+It is is CN's equivalent of a points-to assertion in separation logic (indexed by C-types `T`).

-In this example we can ensure the safe execution of `read` by adding a precondition that requires ownership of `Owned<int>(p)` (for now ignore the notation `take ... = Owned<int>(p)`).
-We also add a post-condition that specifies that on exiting the function `read`, ownership of `p` is returned in the form of another `Owned<int>(p)` resource.
+In this example we can ensure the safe execution of `read` by adding a precondition that requires ownership of `Owned<int>(p)`, as shown below.
+For now ignore the notation `take ... = Owned<int>(p)`.
+Since `read` maintains this ownership, we also add a corresponding post-condition, whereby `read` returns ownership of `p` after it is finished executing, in the form of another `Owned<int>(p)` resource.

 include_example(solutions/read.c)

-This specifications means that any function calling `read` has to be able to provide a resource `Owned<int>(p)` to pass to `read`, and will receive back a resource `Owned<int>(p)` when the function has finished executing.
+This specifications means that

+- any function calling `read` has to be able to provide a resource `Owned<int>(p)` to pass into `read`, and

+- the caller will receive back a resource `Owned<int>(p)` when `read` returns.

 ### Resource outputs

-A caller of `read` may wish to know that `read` leaves the value unchanged, so we need a way to refer to the pointee of `p`.
+However, a caller of `read` may also wish to know that `read` actually returns the correct value, the pointee of `p`, and also that it does not change memory at location `p`.
+To phrase both we need a way to refer to the pointee of `p`.

 In CN resources have *outputs*.
 Each resource outputs the information that can be derived from ownership of the resource.
 What information is returned is specific to the type of resource.
-The resource `Owned<T>(p)` (for some C-type `T`), for instance, outputs the *pointee value* of `p`, since can be derived from the resource ownership: assume you have a pointer `p` and associated ownership, then this uniquely determines the pointee value.
+A resource `Owned<T>(p)` (for some C-type `T`) outputs the *pointee value* of `p`, since that can be derived from the resource ownership: assume you have a pointer `p` and the associated ownership, then this uniquely determines the pointee value of `p`.

-The `take`-notation in the example above is used to bind the outputs of a resource to a name.
-Hence the precondition `take v1 = Owned<int>(p)`, in addition to asserting ownership, introduces the name `v1` for the output of `Owned<int>(p)`, the pointee value at the start of the function.
-Similarly, the postcondition introduces the name `v2` for the pointee value on returning from the function.
+CN uses the `take`-notation seen in the example above to refer to the output of a resource, introducing a new name binding for the output.
+The precondition `take v1 = Owned<int>(p)` from the precondition does two things: (1.) it assert ownership of resource `Owned<int>(p)`, and (2.) it binds the name `v1` to the resource output, so here the pointee value of `p` at the start of the function.
+Similarly, the postcondition introduces the name `v2` for the pointee value on function return.

-We can use the resource outputs to complete the example and specify that `read` leaves the pointee value of `p` unchanged, by adding the constraint `v1 == v2` in the postcondition.
+That means we can use the resource outputs from the pre- and postcondition to strengthen the specification of `read` as planned.
+We add two new postconditions: we specify

+#. that `read` returns `v1` (the initial pointee value of `p`), and

+#. that the pointee values `v1` and `v2` before and after execution of `read` (respectively) are the same.

 include_example(solutions/read2.c)

-**Aside.** In standard separation logic the equivalent specification for `read` could have been phrased as follows:
+**Aside.** In standard separation logic the equivalent specification for `read` could have been phrased as follows (where `return` binds the return value in the postcondition):
 ```
+{ ∃v1. p ↦ v1 }
+read(p)
-{ ∃ v1. p ↦ v1 } read(p) { ∃ v2. ((p ↦ v2) * v1 = v2) }
+{ return. ∃v2. (p ↦ v2) * (return = v1 /\ v1 = v2) }
 ```
-CN's `take` notation is just an alternative syntax for existential quantification over the values of resources (e.g. `take v1 = Owned<...>(p)` vs. `∃ v1. p ↦ v1`), but a useful one: the `take` notation syntactically restricts how quantifiers can be used, so CN can always infer them.
+CN's `take` notation is just an alternative syntax for existential quantification over the values of resources (e.g. `take v1 = Owned<...>(p)` vs. `∃v1. p ↦ v1`), but a useful one: the `take` notation syntactically restricts how these quantifiers can be used to ensure CN can always infer them.

 ### Exercises

 **Quadruple**.
-Specify the function `quadruple_read`, that works as `quadruple` before, except that the input is passed as an `int` *pointer*.
-Write a specification that takes ownership of the pointer on entry and returns it on exit, leaving the pointee value unchanged.
+Specify the function `quadruple_mem`, that is similar to the earlier `quadruple` function, except that the input is passed as an `int` pointer.
+Write a specification that takes ownership of this pointer on entry and returns this ownership on exit, leaving the pointee value unchanged.

-include_example(exercises/quadruple_read.c)
+include_example(exercises/quadruple_mem.c)

 **Abs**.
-Do the same for function `abs_read`, which computes the absolute value of a number passed as an `int` pointer.
+Give a specification to the function `abs_mem`, which computes the absolute value of a number passed as an `int` pointer.

-include_example(exercises/abs_read.c)
+include_example(exercises/abs_mem.c)

 ### Linear resource ownership

-In the specifications we have written so far, functions that are passed resources as part of their precondition return also return this ownership.
-Let's try the `read` example from earlier with a differen postcondition that does not return the ownership received on entry:
+In the specifications we have written so far, functions that receive resources as part of their precondition also return this ownership in their postcondition.

+Let's try the `read` example from earlier again, but with a postcondition that does not return the ownership:

 include_example(exercises/read.broken.c)